reenland standard(The material can also be ordered as an A5 booklet or, for clubs and the like, as a lecture )

-Acquiring a kayak is about like buying a piano: anyone can bang on the keys and make sounds, but making music requires precision, motor skills, feeling and insight.
+Acquiring a kayak is like buying a piano: anyone can bang on the keys and make sounds, but making music requires precision, motor skills, feeling, and insight.

-Advanced paddling techniques like high braces and eskimo rolls are not especially difficult to learn, but in order for these to be useful and enjoyable they all need to be incorporated into a balanced working unit.
+Advanced paddling techniques like high braces and rolls are not especially difficult to learn, but in order for these to be useful and enjoyable, they all need to be incorporated into a balanced working unit.

 Beginning paddlers on Greenland normally begin by learning high and low braces.
 Then they learn to roll, and finally to paddle.
 Here we begin with paddling, and then all too often learn nothing more.

 Naturally, one needs to know how to make the kayak do what you want, when you want, and how you want according to the circumstances in which you choose to paddle or those that could arise during a trip.
 If you feel uncertain in a crosswind or choppy seas, that is a message from your subconscious that something needs practicing.
 Paddling strokes are the unifying link between the paddle and the kayak hull.
 Know your paddle strokes so well that you can adapt them to conditions, kayak, weather, wind, and waves.

 Straight-forward-paddling is easy to learn yet difficult to master, and simultaneously the most used paddling stroke.
 Perfecting a straight-forward-paddling stroke is a lifelong pursuit.
 Work on turning the upper body, relaxing the hands, and engaging as many muscles as possible.
 Experiment with seat position, paddle use, rhythm, stroke length, etc. Practice seamlessly and instantaneously changing the relation between pull, turn and support in the strokes.
 Everyone should have a good relaxed long-distance technique that lasts the entire day and a powerful, rapid sprint technique to catch a wave or for sudden emergencies.